Sometimes it's better to set our technical jargon aside in order to communicate effectively...

 "Yeah, pretty much"

-There is a time and a place for everything.
+There is a time and a place for everything, including our beloved technical jargon.
 These days, Carole (an LCSW) knows the difference between a task analysis and a to-do list.
 In fact, she has written more than a few task analyses for procedures that allow ABAC to run smoothly behind the scenes.
 The point is, on her first day of work, I didn't need to make a huge deal about her not knowing the difference.
 I had to show her how to do the job I hired her to do, not scare her away with jargon and technicalities.
-Don't get me wrong, technical language has a critical place in our professional work.
+Don't get me wrong, technical jargon has a critical place in our professional work.
 A certain amount of flexibility is required to communicate effectively, though—sometimes the technical term just isn't necessary.

 Don't share THAT meme

 Here's an easy way to improve ourselves as a field: avoid sharing memes that perpetuate stereotypes about our discipline.
 With technical jargon, I'm not very concerned that others are slow to adopt our language, use it inaccurately, or never use it at all.
 Floating around the internet are "funny" ABA memes that depict us as ridiculing, violent, condescending know-it-alls that make fun of others for using the wrong terminology or demonstrating a lack of understanding of behavior and learning theory.
 There are not a lot of them, but they are there and they come up when you search for ABA Humor and even worse...
 BCBA humor.

 I say delete them from your computer folders, go back and remove them if you may have posted one in the past, and otherwise purge your media files of any meme that expresses disgust or frustration with the people who do not use our language, do not have a background in our science, or "do what we say."
 Why?
 Because people on the internet will find them, will associate our field with them, but worst off people will associate YOU with them.

 Make sure everyone is in on the joke, not just a select few.